Drake Hollow

+The game was released to generally positive reviews.
+A port to Microsoft Windows was released on October 1, 2020.
+Publishing rights were moved to CD Projekt after its acquisition of The Molasses Flood; it was the final released game to be released by the studio before its closure.

 Gameplay

 The gameplay of Drake Hollow bear some similarities to The Molasses Flood's previous game The Flame in the Flood, as well as Fortnite: Save the World.
 Its core gameplay loop involve players finding and caring for Drakes who take shelter at the player's base of operations.
 In order to adequately maintain Drake settlements and successfully defend them against attacks by corrupted monsters, players must venture out into the game world to gather resources and create supply routes.
 The game has two game modes, campaign and sandbox.
 It can be played both in single-player or cooperatively with up to four players in multiplayer mode.

 Development and release

 Drake Hollow is developed by Boston-based video game company The Molasses Flood.
 It was originally meant to be a sequel to their previous game The Flame in the Flood, but a decision was made to turn the game into a standalone product during the initial stages of development due to the many additions and changes that have been made.
 A key difference between both games is that the player's goal in The Flame in the Flood is to survive all kinds of environmental hazards, whereas in Drake Hollow players must save other beings through the game's survival mechanics.

 Drake Hollow was originally scheduled for release in July 2020, but was announced as being delayed indefinitely a few days before its confirmed release date.
 The Xbox One version of Drake Hollow was later released on August 28, 2020, and was simultaneously added to Xbox Game Pass on the same day.
-The PC version of Drake Hollow were released for the Windows and Linux platforms on October 1, 2020.
+The PC version of Drake Hollow was released for Windows on October 1, 2020.